 The Governors at Cams Hill School are extremely active and supportive of all aspects of the work of the school.
-The Governing Body has identified a Governor to have oversight of Special Educational Needs provision at Cams Hill School and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
+The Local Governing Body has identified a Governor to have oversight of Special Educational Needs provision at Cams Hill School and to ensure that Governors are informed of how the school is meeting the statutory requirements.

-The Headteacher and the Senior Leadership Team (SLT) will also have an overview of Special Educational Needs provision, and a designated member of the SLT will line-manage the SENDCo.
-The SENDCo is part of the Extended Senior Leadership Team.
+The Headteacher and the Senior Leadership Team (SLT) will also have an overview of Special Educational Needs provision, and a designated member of the SLT will line-manage the SENDCos.
+The SENDCos are part of the Extended Senior Leadership Team.

 In line with the 2015 DfE and DfH Special Educational Needs and Disability Code of Practice: 0 to 25 years, Cams Hill School has a designated teacher responsible for SEND provision and Learning Support (the Special Educational Needs & Disabilities Co-ordinator, or SENDCo).
-The SENDCo has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans.
-The SENDCo liaises closely with the Senior Leadership Team and the linked Governor.
-The SENDCo provides professional guidance to colleagues and will work closely with staff, parents/carers and other agencies.
-Within the strategic planning cycle, the Learning Support Department has its own action plan that links the development of the Department to the whole-school priorities included in the school.
+The SENDCos have day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans.
+The SENDCos liaise closely with the Senior Leadership Team and the linked Governor.
+The SENDCos provide professional guidance to colleagues and will work closely with staff, parents/carers and other agencies.
+Within the strategic planning cycle, the Learning Support Department has its own action plan that links the development of the Department to the whole-school priorities included in the School Development Plan.

-Curriculum Linked Teaching Assistants, under the guidance of the SENDCo, will support pupils within classes, during small group or individual withdrawal, and as part of pre-school, lunchtime and after-school interventions.
-There is a designated Assistant to the SENDCo.
+Learning Coaches, under the guidance of the SENDCos, will support pupils in classes, during small group or individual withdrawal, and as part of pre-school, lunchtime and after-school interventions.
+There is a designated Assistant to the SENDCos.